Preschool Party Theme

-Preschool Party Theme Ideas
+Creative Party Theme Ideas for Kids

-Preschool Party Theme - Top 10 Tips
+Top 10 Preschool Party Theme Tips

 - Keep the birthday party small and simple and with familiar faces.
 By small, limit the number of guests to between 3 - 6.
 Some parents will come too so that will double the numbers.

 - When planning numbers, make sure you have enough adults to cope with the number of kids.
 Other parents often love to be asked to help.

 - Choose a party time when the kids are least likely to be taking naps.
 Also tell parents the exact start and finish time.
 I think 2 hours is a good amount of time as any longer, and you and the kids will get tired.